HathorNetwork/rfcs/projects/evm-compatible-bridge/design.md

 - We require an API on the headless to return the transaction information with metadata (balance to our wallet, decoded data outputs, etc.).
 - We require a way to start a MultiSig wallet in the lib without a seed or private key.
   - It should not be a read-only instance since it can send transactions (from gathered signatures)
+- We may require an API on the headless to delegate authorities to another address (for P2PKH wallets).